Skip to searchSkip to main content

 Personal responsibility

-You know the areas where practice does not match policy, where fee earner take shortcuts under time pressure, where the FWRA has not been updated to reflect changes in the firm's work - and you are worried about what an audit will say.
+The areas where practice does not match policy.
+Where fee earners take shortcuts under time pressure.
+Where the FWRA has not been updated to reflect changes in the firm's work.

 You know the systems weak spots and worry about an audit